Home > Health Library > Laser Resurfacing

 millisecond.
 Between passes with the laser, the skin will be wiped with water

-or a saline solution to cool the skin and remove tissue that the laser has
+or a saltwater solution.
+This is done to cool the skin and remove tissue that the laser has

 destroyed.
-The number of passes required depends on how large the area is and
+The number of passes needed depends on how large the area is and

 what type of skin is being treated.
 Thin skin around the eyes, for instance,